matthew-spencer-1/matthew-spencer-1.github.io/springBoot.md

 # Spring Boot & MongoDB
 Spring has been a strong framework, in various implementations, in Java for well over a decade.
 Spring Boot refine many of the problems with Spring MVC, primarily that applications start quickly and no longer require being deployed to an external web-server.
 This capability allows for applications to adopt a more modular mindset, implementing micro-services.
 This project is an overview of a web application leveraging a MongoDB back end for storing data.
-The application utilizes role base security for access to various functionality.
+The application utilizes role-based security for access to various functionality.

 Development for the final version of this application came in two phases.
 - First was the build out of the SpringBoot application framework, and Java objects, and the connection to the MongoDB backend.